hosseinfani/ReQue/README.md

 $> conda activate ReQue
 ```

 [Anserini](https://github.com/castorini/anserini) must be installed in [`anserini/`](./anserini/) for indexing, information retrieval and ranking, and evaluation on the original query datasets.
 The documents in the corpus must be indexed, e.g., by the following commands for `Robust04` (already available [here](https://git.uwaterloo.ca/jimmylin/anserini-indexes/raw/master/index-robust04-20191213.tar.gz)), `Gov2`, `ClueWeb09-B`, and `ClueWeb12-B13`.

-For `Antique` dataset, we first need to convert the antique tsv files into tsv into Anserini's jsonl files as per instructed [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md), then we can use the following commands :
+For `Antique` dataset, we first need to convert the antique tsv files into tsv into Anserini's jsonl files as per instructed [here](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage.md),

+For `DBPedia` dataset, you may use [Nordlys toolkit](https://nordlys.readthedocs.io/en/latest/installation.html) in order to download MongoDB DBpedia cleaned collection.
+Later, you can index it using elastic search or convert it into TSV format and index it using Anserini.

+Further, we can use the following commands to index the documents:

 ```
 $> anserini/target/appassembler/bin/IndexCollection -collection TrecCollection -input Robust04-Corpus -index lucene-index.robust04.pos+docvectors+rawdocs -generator JsoupGenerator -threads 44 -storePositions -storeDocvectors -storeRawDocs 2>&1 | tee log.robust04.pos+docvectors+rawdocs &